NurlanBoranbay/higgsfield-task/README.md

 ### Model Choice

 The agent runs on **`claude-haiku-4-5`**.
-The judge uses **`claude-sonnet-4-6`** — a different, more capable model.
+The judge uses **`claude-sonnet-4-6`** (Anthropic does not currently offer a model more cost-effective than Claude 4-5 Haiku.
+Also, utilizing the same model for both generation and evaluation was avoided to prevent self-preference bias) — a different, little bit more capable model which is comparable to agents model.
 This is a deliberate decision to mitigate **self-preference bias**, where LLMs tend to rate outputs from the same model family/generation higher.
 Using a stronger judge also means it can better detect subtle grounding failures.

 ### Rubrics